Summer Needs Tomatoes And WatermelonJump to Recipe

 Funny story – I didn’t realize that my watermelon was a yellow watermelon until I cut it open.
 I was a little shocked at first.
 To tell you the truth I’ve never eaten a yellow watermelon, until now.
 I had planned on using yellow pear tomatoes and a traditional red watermelon for this salad.
-Thankfully, I still had some heirloom cherry tomatoes at the house from my neighbor.
+Thankfully, I still had some red heirloom cherry tomatoes in the that my neighbor had given me.

 The fresh watermelon and the tomatoes in this salad make a winning flavor combination.
 The baby greens add a bitter spicy bite.
 And the pecorino cheese finishes everything with a salty savory flavor that brings everything together beautifully.
 This salad is simply dressed with oil, vinegar and some salt and pepper – just enough to bring out the flavors.
 I chose to really kick things up a notch by using a honey white balsamic and a lemon flake finishing salt.